ember-learn/guides-source/guides/release/upgrading/current-edition/glimmer-components.md

 ### Arguments

-In class components, arguments are assigned _directly_ to the class instance.
+In classic components, arguments are assigned _directly_ to the class instance.
 This has caused a lot of issues over the years, from methods and actions being overwritten, to unclear code where the difference between internal class values and arguments is hard to reason about.